Volpezer0x/Detection-Lab/03-attack-simulation.md

-# 🔴 Part 3: Attack Simulation
+# 🔴 Part 3: Attack Simulation (⚠This Page Is Under Construction)

 This phase simulates **attacker behavior** to generate realistic endpoint telemetry that can later be analyzed from a defender’s perspective.